 What Are My Rights Under the Warn Act?

-If you are wondering, “What are my rights under the WARN Act?” a lawyer from Lankenau & Miller can answer your questions.
-If we determine that your claim is valid, we will purse your claim to its fullest extent.
+If you are wondering, “What are my rights under the WARN Act?” a lawyer from Lankenau & Miller, LLP, can answer your questions.
+If we determine that your claim is valid, we will pursue your claim to its fullest extent.

-Your Rights Under the WARN Act
+Employees’ Rights Under The WARN Act

-Your Rights if Your Company has Filed for Bankruptcy
+Your Rights If Your Company Has Filed For Bankruptcy

-You do have rights if the company that let you go filed for bankruptcy whether the bankruptcy filing was before or after the layoffs.
+You do have rights if the company that let you go filed for bankruptcy, whether the bankruptcy filing was before or after the layoffs.
 In fact, WARN Act claims are considerable and therefore take priority over other creditors in bankruptcy court.
 If you were let go as part of a mass layoff or if your job was outsourced to another country, you have rights.
 The wage claim judgments are taken from the corporate estate.
-In one case, our firm was successful in obtaining in excess of ten million dollars from a bankrupt employer.
+In one case, our firm was successful in obtaining in excess of $10 million from a bankrupt employer.

-Your Rights Against Parent and Related Companies
+Your Rights Against Parent And Related Companies

-Your Rights if You Did Receive Notice
+Your Rights If You Did Receive Notice

 You may still have rights if you received a WARN notice.
 The notice needs to provide very specific information, including an explanation for any reduced notice.
 Employers often falsely claim in the notice that they were exempt.
 They may say they thought business would pick up.
 They may say they were seeking financing.
 We deal with these issues on a daily basis and are experienced in the nuances of and exceptions to the WARN Act.